About

 - We will respond to submissions as swiftly as possible.
 Be mindful of the fact that Liberties is a quarterly publication with an editorial staff of two.
 We do not have the capacity to respond with alacrity to all submission queries.
 Please be patient.
 Emailing repeatedly will have the same effect as pressing an elevator button repeatedly.

 - We know that writers cannot afford to subscribe to every publication to which they send proposals and submissions, but we must assume if you want us to publish your work it is because you are familiar with the kind of work we publish.
-Check the Now Showing feature on our website for examples of the essays that appear in our pages.
+Check the Free Preview feature on our website for examples of the essays that appear in our pages.

 - We are keenly interested in discovering and welcoming new writers.